 Table 1 (now Table 2) was modified to also include the depth range of each stratum in meters.

 Reviewer: Another minor detail.
 It may be useful to add here some comment on how the sets are standardized for calculations (i.e. by distance, by tow duration, etc).
 Real sets are never perfect and it can be valuable to clarify here how this is done.
 We often get questions on these details, so it can save you time and data requests if you write this down here.
-More details were given about the standardisation of catch data by trawled distance, and an additional table (new Table 1) detailing the vessels and fishing gears was added to the document.
+More details were given about the standardization of catch data by trawled distance, and an additional table (new Table 1) detailing the vessels and fishing gears was added to the document.
 Also, note information provided in section 2.4 “to make the available samples comparable, catch weight for each species was standardized for the distance towed”.

 Reviewer: Some species are not id to the species level, but to the lowest reliable taxonomic level (e.g. lanternfishes).
 It may be worth noting this here.
 The taxonomic groupings used for the 104 species is now better described in section 2.3.